Skip to main content

 *** The Human Development topic includes Normal Age-Related Findings and Care of the Well Patient.
 The remaining content that had been included in the General Principles category has been distributed to other organ system categories based on disease process/diagnosis.
 For more information, see our infographic

 An additional organizing construct for Step 1 design is physician tasks and competencies.
 Each test question is constructed to assess one of the competencies listed in Table 2.
-Click here for detailed information about the physician tasks and competencies outline.
+More information about the physician task and competencies outline is available.

 Competency Range, %*